cfrg/draft-irtf-cfrg-vrf/response-to-crypto-panel-review.md

 > a subsection discussing pros and cons of RSAVRF vs. ECVRF.

 This one falls in the broader discussion of EC-based vs RSA-based cryptography.
-The pros and cons are somewhat ambiguous and the discussion woud lengthy, needlessly controversial, and not specific to the VRF.
+The pros and cons are somewhat ambiguous and the discussion would be lengthy, needlessly controversial, and not specific to the VRF.

 > 4. I appreciate you don't want to repeat things from elsewhere, but I think it would add to the readability of the document if you added a subsection / appendix briefly recalling the RSASP1 and RSAVP1 primitives.